Saturday, May 16, 2026

 SUMMARY BRIEF

 At the Police Anti-Terrorism conference in Washington D.C., former beat cop, Harry Stein, stands at the podium, delivering facts and statistics about the threats America faces domestically.
-Divorced with kids, Stein is quite uncomfortable, for he sees himself more as a hands on, pound the pavement type law man, not a shirt and tie guy at the microphone leading a conference.
+Divorced with kids, Stein is quite uncomfortable, for he sees himself more as a hands on, pound the pavement type law man, not a shirt and tie guy at the microphone leading a conference man.
 In the crowd is Sargent Harvey Bullock of the Gotham City Police Department.
 Harvey is depicted as a not so well put together, five o'clock shadow sporting, glazed donut eating, cheap, cold coffee having lovable Gotham bruiser type guy.

 One questionable player on the board is former hot shot district attorney, Adrian Chase, who moonlights as the Vigilante.
 Admittingly, he confides to Harry Stein to being too much of a loose cannon.
 Although he has had thoughts of ending it all, he convinces Stein and Volstok that he has everything under control.
 As understanding as Colonel Volstok is, she encourages The Vigilante to lay low out of town.
-The Vigilante takes this as an opportunity to head back to New York to investigate this killer named Black Thorn.
+The Vigilante takes this as an opportunity to head back to New York to investigate the killer named Black Thorn.

 Adrian Chase doesn't waste a moment in the Big Apple.
 Immediately, shaking down shady types to get answers on this Black Thorn perp.
 Reimer, Jeweler of Reimer's Jewelry, assures Vigilante he knows nothing of Black Thorn .
 Too bad this information came after Chase rampaged on Reimer's goons, destroying high dollar glass items.

-Clumsily, back at the counter terrorism conference, Stein and Bullock become friends.
+Clumsily, back at the counter terrorism conference, Stein and Bullock become fast friends.
 Reluctantly on Stein's part, the two go shopping for new suits together.
 Back in New York City, things are not so harmonious.
 Vigilante is really giving who he deems as lowlifes and information havers the business, extracting any information about this Black Thorn character from their backsides.

-Adrian Chase heads to one of his rented safe houses to rest and relax.
+Adrian Chase is stationed at one of his rented safe houses to rest and relax.
 Unfortunately, he sifts though memories of his family who were killed by criminals in order to get to him.
 His wife Doris and two sons, Adam and Drew, were victims of a fatal bomb blast.
 One can see how Adrian Chase could slip from grace going from well-respected Judge to the murderous Vigilante.
 Before Adrian could continue to feel pity for his station in life, he hears a knock at the door.
 On the other side is a woman who seems to be speaking Spanish.
 Adrian assumes she has the wrong room, alerting the woman in her native tongue she has the wrong address.
 Suddenly, the door kicks in, knocking Adrian to the floor.
 It wasn't a Spanish speaking woman at all.
 It was this Black Thorn character he was looking for all along.
 And this Black Thorn figure is all woman.

 Yes, the creative team of this comic gifted/cursed Vigilante a female counter part for the last six issues of this 50 book run.
 Sexy, psychotic flirtations are hurled back and forth leading to a night of intimacy.
 Of course when the Vigilante wakes the next morning, Black Thorn is no where to be found.
 Taking a shower, Adrian admits to having a good time with Black Thorn, but he's also real with himself about how crazy the situation is and how he knows nothing about her, Black Thorne.